(309) 555-0100

 How fan intent differs from mitigation intent

 A new mitigation request starts with an elevated radon result and no system in place.
 A fan replacement request starts with a system that already exists.
-That distinction matters for both SEO and lead quality.
-If you already have a system and it may not be working, you don't need a first-time mitigation explanation — you need someone who can review what's already there.
+If you already have a system and it may not be working, you don't need a first-time mitigation explanation — you need to describe what's already there.

 Common fan replacement signals